Qiskit/qiskit-metapackage/docs/contributing_to_qiskit.rst

 prevent getting versions of elements that may be lower than those desired if the pip version is behind the source versions:

-#.
-Terra
+#. qiskit-terra
-#.
-Ibmq-provider (if wanting to connect to the IBM Q devices or online
+#. qiskit-ibmq-provider (if wanting to connect to the IBM Q devices or online
    simulator)
-#.
-Aer
+#. qiskit-aer
-#.
-Ignis
+#. qiskit-ignis
-#.
-Aqua
+#. qiskit-aqua

 To work with several components and elements simultaneously, use the following steps for each element.